SaiKrishnaMohan7/Playground/k8s/README.md

 - On changing the containerPort of the client-pod in the `client-pod.yml` file and running kubectl apply client-pod.yml, we get

   - this: `The Pod "client-pod" is invalid: spec: Forbidden: pod updates may not change fields other than`spec.containers[*].image`,`spec.initContainers[*].image`,`spec.activeDeadlineSeconds` or `spec.tolerations`(only additions to existing tolerations)` which means we can onlky update the shown properties for a pod
+  - Something similar for statefulsets: `The StatefulSet "redis" is invalid: spec: Forbidden: updates to statefulset spec for fields other than 'replicas', 'template', and 'updateStrategy' are forbidden`

 - Solution: Deployment object
   - Maintains a set of identical pods, ensuring they have correct config and the right number of them